soroutmanisha2606/interview-prepration/backend/mododb/theory.md

-## drawback od storing dataa on json
+## drawback of storing dataa on json
    1.secuirity
    2.reliablility
    3.portibility